Submissions

 The maximum extension of the article will be 25 pages, including bibliographic references.
 The text should be written with font Verdana, font size 11, simple spacing, avoiding any type of marks or page break that may interfere in the text conversion to other formats.
 Quotations, tables and table titles in Verdana 10.
 The four margins of the A4 page must be 2.5 cm, as it can be notices in the template.
 It is recommended to deactivate WORD automatic formats for lists with bullets, automatic uppercase, chapter numbering, etc. The final text will respect all formats included in the template.

 Each anonymised contribution shall be accompanied by a separate authorship document containing: 1. the title (first the title of the language of the article, second in English if the article is not written in English or in Spanish if the language of the proposal is English), 2. name and surname of the authors (in the order declared in the originality document), 3. place of work, 4. e-mail (better if institutional), as shown in the template.
 A brief curriculum vitae (max.
 100 words) should be attached and can be placed before the abstract or directly uploaded among the author's metadata in the platform.
 It is recommended that the maximum number of authors of the publication is 2.
-If there is only one author, only the identification paragraph on the left (marked in red in the template image) should be used.

 Moreover, the article should include an abstract (maximum 150 words) and keywords (maximum 5) both in Spanish and English.
 For those articles submitted as proposals, it is recommended to follow a basic scientific research layout: introduction (contextualization and main goals), source description, materials and methods used, presentations of results and discussion; conclusions and bibliographic references.
 The separation between paragraphs should be indicated with a 1 cm indentation.
 This indentation is not necessary when the text follows a title or subtitle.
 This very same type of margin is used to introduce long quotations which, in turn, are separated by single spacing from the text body.